-# Deploy Static Apps to IPFS with GitHub Actions
+# Deploy static apps to IPFS with GitHub Actions

 This guide will walk you through the process of configuring a GitHub Actions (opens new window) workflow to deploy a repository containing a static site or app to IPFS using the IPFS Deploy Action (opens new window).